fahimeh1368/Thesis/ReplicationPackage/README.md

 ### Sensitivity analysis for k in SofiaV2
 We change the line of the config file manually which is "RecommenderOption": "alpha-1,beta-1,risk-3,hoarder_ratio-1", To change k for Risky files.
 In this line risk-number shows the k+1.
 It means that if we have risk-3 files that have less than 2 developer are considered risky.
 The results of sensitive analysis exists in [here](https://docs.google.com/spreadsheets/d/1CXXAPims3Zjs5zeDnFH80Gz3sq_GmYOYVpGt3p0oIP4/edit#gid=1577563518)

-## Research Questions(Chapter2)
-For the research questions of this chapter we changed the code and config file.
-There is a line in a config file which is shown below and we can choose that which approach we want to use for simulation.
-"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:replacerandom-1"
-This is a default simulation that we use for previous research questions.
-This config significant that if there is 0 actual reviewer we do not change anything, but if we have one or more actual reviewer we will replace suggested reviewer by the recommender.
-We describe in next research questions the command that should be use to get the results.
-## RQ1, Recommenders++: Which recommender suggest the best additional re-viewer?
-For this reseach question we changed the config file PullRequestReviewerSelectionStrategy to the "0:nothing-nothing,-:add-1" which add a reviewer when we have risky file in a pull requests and then calculate results for different recommenders.
-## RQ2, Two-weeks’ Notice:  What is the impact on FaR if we know in advance that someone will leave?
-We should use "addleaver" in pullRequestReviewerSelectionStrategy to add additinal reviewer when we have leaver in the pull request that cause a file be risky.
-"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:addleaver-1",
-## RQ3, FaR Replacement:  How well doesTurnoverRecperform when we only replacereviewers onRisky Pull Requests?
-We should change "PullRequestReviewerSelectionStrategy" to farreplacerandom which is shown in following line.
-With this command when we have risly file in a pull request we replace randomly one of actual reviewers with the suggested reviewer.
-"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:farreplacerandom-1",

-## RQ4, AwareFaR:  How  well  does  the  combination  of FaR++when  there  areabandonded files and FaR Replacementwhen there are only hoarded files work?
-In this research question we add new reviewer when we have abandoned file and if there is hoarder file we replace one of actual reviewers with suggested reviewer.
-We should use addAndReplace in  PullRequestReviewerSelectionStrategy which is shown bellow.
-"PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:addAndReplace-1",